Bagdu/farcaster-humanizer/frontend/README.md

 ## Voting
 1. Connect your Metamask wallet to the app.
-2. Go to Vote page.
+2. Go to Verify page.
-3. Choose your candidate and click `Vote` button.
+3. Choose your candidate and click `Verify` button.
 4. Scan QR code with the help of WorldCoin [Simulator](https://simulator.worldcoin.org/) on your mobile device.
 5. Confirm transaction in Metamask.